hat3ph/docker-adguard-unbound/README.md

 ## DNS-over-HTTPS/TLS/QUIC
 To use DoH/DoT/DoQ encryption, first register and apply a valid FQDN and SSL certificate first for AdGuard Home.
+If you are using Let's Encrypt free SSL certicate, check out [link](https://ikarus.sg/lets-encrypt-dot-android/) regarding DoT connection denied with some Android device due to expired X3 root certificate.

 ## Disable open resolve to prevent DNS Amplication Attack
 If you run this in cloud as your provide DNS, advise to restrict DNS access to prevent DNS Amplication Attack.